Haiti: Microinsurance Catastrophe Risk Organization (MiCRO) created to help protect Haiti's micro entrepreneurs

-Haiti: One month after devastating earthquake, Mercy Corps brings relief and recovery to Haiti
+Haiti: One year after deadly quake, Mercy Corps combats cholera, spurs recovery in Haiti

 PORTLAND, Ore. – As Haitians prepare to mark the passing of one year since the deadly January 12th earthquake, Mercy Corps has published a report detailing progress in emergency assistance and long-term rebuilding.
 The relief and development agency’s recent work to combat a deadly outbreak of cholera is built on nearly a year of activity in Port-au-Prince camps and the Haitian provinces.
 Mercy Corps, which did not work in Haiti before the earthquake, has also made strides to help young people overcome post-earthquake trauma, and to spur development outside of the capital.

 Mercy Corps wins Western Union's 50 Days of Giving holiday campaign

 PORTLAND, Ore. – After 50 long days of voting and a nail-biting race to the finish, Mercy Corps was crowned the winner of Western Union’s 50 Days of Giving holiday campaign.
 The online campaign was designed to raise charitable-giving awareness by encouraging consumers to support their organization of choice.
 As the recipient of the most votes of support, Mercy Corps will receive a total of $170,000 in grant funds for its work around the world.